AqwamCreates/DataPredict/docs/API/Models/MachineLearningBaseModel.md

 Gets the model parameters from the base model.

 ```
-MachineLearningBaseModel:getModelParameters(): ModelParametersMatrix
+MachineLearningBaseModel:getModelParameters(): ModelParameters
 ```

 #### Returns

-* ModelParameters: A matrix containing model parameters fetched from the base model.
+* ModelParameters: A matrix/table containing model parameters fetched from the base model.

 ### setModelParameters()

 Set the model parameters to the base model.

 ```
-MachineLearningBaseModel:setModelParameters(ModelParameters: ModelParametersMatrix)
+MachineLearningBaseModel:setModelParameters(ModelParameters: ModelParameters)
 ```

 #### Parameters
-* ModelParameters: A matrix containing model parameters to be given to the base model.
+* ModelParameters: A matrix/table containing model parameters to be given to the base model.

 ### clearModelParameters()